Knicks–Pacers rivalry: 1999 Eastern Conference finals

 The Knicks won Game 1 on the road 93–90 behind strong performances from Ewing, Sprewell, Houston, and Larry Johnson.
 The Pacers settled for a split at Market Square Arena, beating New York 88–86 in Game 2.
 However, the bigger loss for the Knicks appeared to be the loss of Ewing to an Achilles' tendon injury.
 He was out for the rest of the playoffs.
 However, with the series heading back to New York, the Knicks played inspired basketball.
 New York won Game 3 92–91 behind strong performances from Johnson (26 points, 8 rebounds) and Camby (21 points, 11 rebounds, and 4 steals).
-It was Johnson's 4-point play, on a controversial foul call on Antonio Davis, that ended up as the game-winner.
+It was Johnson's 4-point play, on a foul called on Antonio Davis, that ended up as the game-winner.
 The Pacers shook off the loss to win Game 4 at Madison Square Garden 90–78 to even the series back up at 2.
 With the series going back to Indiana for Game 5 without Ewing, New York's Cinderella run appeared to be over.
-But the Knicks played inspired in Game 5, and won 101–94 at Market Square Arena despite a 30-point performance from Miller, to take a 3–2 lead with a chance to clinch in New York.
+But the Knicks played inspired in Game 5 and won 101–94 at Market Square Arena despite a 30-point performance from Miller, to take a 3–2 lead with a chance to clinch in New York.
 New York was anchored by strong performances from Sprewell (29 points) and Camby (21 points, 13 rebounds, and 6 blocks).
 The Knicks suffered yet another blow in Game 6, with Larry Johnson going down with an injury early in the first half.
 But Allan Houston's 32 points, coupled with one of the worst postseason performances of Miller's career (He scored only 8 points on 3-of-18 shooting), helped New York beat Indiana 90–82 to clinch the series 4–2.
 With their victory, the Knicks became the first eighth seed to reach the NBA Finals before falling short against the San Antonio Spurs in 5 games.
-As of today, they remain the only #8 seed to do so.